• info@silver-chart.com

 Beware Of Scrap Silver Scams

-Unfortunately, there is a well-known silver scam common in the United States.
-We would call it the “silver embezzlement” scam.
-That’s when a buyer is telling you that the items presented for selling are plated and only worth a few dollars.
-The scammer may offer “generously” 50 dollars to take it from you.
-You may believe the buyer agreeing to the small sum offered as many silver items don’t look very attractive.
-Once agreed and sold, you may be scammed out of hundreds of dollars.
+Unfortunately, there is a well-known silver scam common in the United States, which we would call the “silver embezzlement” scam.
+This occurs when a buyer tells you that the items you’re selling are merely plated and worth only a few dollars.
+The scammer may then “generously” offer $50 to take them off your hands.
+Believing the buyer, you might agree to the small sum, especially since many silver items don’t look very attractive.
+Once completed, you may have been scammed out of hundreds of dollars.

-You can easily avoid a scam like that by learning some more silver fundamentals.
-The easiest step is learning about markings and their meaning.
-Let’s help you with a quick list of “good” and rather “bad” markings indicating treasure or trash.
+You can easily avoid a scam like this by learning some silver fundamentals.
+The simplest step is to educate yourself about markings and their meanings.
+Let’s help you with a quick list of “good” and “bad” markings indicating treasure or trash.

 Silver markings indicating monetary value